 Starting with a modest racing background in Alfas and moving through the German and European Formula 3 series, Berger built a reputation as a reliable and quick driver.
 He joined the ATS team in late 1984, and his sixth-place finish at Monza hinted at his potential despite a severe accident in the off-season that resulted in neck injuries.
 Yet, Berger was back on track for the 1985 season with Arrows-BMW.

-Berger’s move to Benetton in 1986, powered by BMW engines, highlighted his capabilities, leading to his first Grand Prix victory in Mexico after initial setbacks.
+Berger’s move to Benetton in 1986, powered by BMW engines, highlighted his abilities, leading to his first Grand Prix victory in Mexico after initial setbacks.
 A subsequent move to Ferrari in 1987 saw him overcoming challenges to win in Japan and Australia.
 Despite a tough final year at Ferrari, overshadowed by Nigel Mansell and a severe crash at Imola, Berger achieved a win at Estoril before switching to McLaren to partner Ayrton Senna.

 In 1996, with Ferrari’s signing of Michael Schumacher, Berger felt sidelined and chose to rejoin Benetton alongside Jean Alesi.
-Despite initial struggles with the car’s handling, Berger performed well, achieving a second-place finish at Silverstone.
+Despite initial struggles with the car’s handling, Berger performed well, earning a second-place finish at Silverstone.
 His final season was interrupted by health issues and personal loss but culminated in a triumphant win at the 1997 German Grand Prix before he retired from racing after 210 races.

 Gerhard Berger Formula One World Championship career